evidentlyai/evidently/docs/book/customization/feature-importance.md

 description: How to show feature importance in Data Drift evaluations.
 ---

-You can add feature importances to the dataset-level data drift Tests, Metrics and Reports:
+You can add feature importances to the dataset-level data drift Tests and Metrics:
 * `DataDriftTable`
-* `DataDriftPreset`
-* `DataDriftTestPreset`
 * `TestShareOfDriftedColumns`

 # Code example